anthonyuri/anthonyuri/README.md

 CS Student @ NYU
 ----------------

-I'm currently a senior at New York University, majoring in Computer Science and Mathematics.
-My passion lies in exploring software development, particularly backend development and large-scale systems and infrastructure.
-Most recently, I interned as a Software Engineer at LinkedIn, where I contributed to managing and maintaining core data infrastructure by developing highly scalable distributed systems.
-I've also gained experience optimizing performance testing software during an internship at Liberty Mutual.
-I'm currently enhancing my full-stack and web development experience/learning : )
+I’m a senior at New York University studying Computer Science and Mathematics, with a passion for backend development and large-scale systems.
+Recently, I interned as a Software Engineer @ LinkedIn, working on scalable distributed systems to power core data infrastructure, and prevously worked on optimized performance testing software @ Liberty Mutual.
+Right now, I’m also enjoying diving deeper into full-stack and web development :)

-I’m actively seeking new grad software engineering opportunities, and I love working on open-source projects, internships, and creating personal projects to continue growing my skills.
+I’m excited about new grad software engineering opportunities and love building my skills through open-source contributions, internships, and personal projects!

 *   🌍  I'm based in New York City
 *   ✉️  You can contact me at [anthony.uriarte@nyu.edu](mailto:anthony.uriarte@nyu.edu)